Mahidevran: Later years and death

-For several years after her son's execution, Mahidevran lived a troubled life.
+For many years after her son's execution, Mahidevran lived a troubled and impoverished life.
 She went to Bursa, where her son Mustafa was buried and became the last concubine to retire to Bursa.
 Less fortunate than her predecessors and presumably disgraced by her son's execution, she was unable to pay the rent on the house in which she lived, and her servants were taunted and cheated in the local markets.
-Mahidevran's situation improved when her debts were paid and a house was purchased for her by Selim II, Mustafa's half brother and Suleiman's successor, when he ascended the throne.
+According to one testimony, some years after Mustafa's death, allegedly Suleiman's childhood friend and milk brother, Yahya Efendi recommended Mahidevran to be welcomed back into the palace.
+She had asked Yahya to intercede on her behalf.
+Suleiman perceived Yahya's request as insolent, resulting in his dismissal from his teaching position.
+Around 1573, nearly two decades after her son's execution, Mahidevran's situation improved when her debts were paid off and a house was purchased for her by Sultan Selim II (who had ascended the throne in 1566).
+Mustafa was finally sanctioned a proper burial by the benevolence of his younger half-brother Sultan Selim II-earlier, the body of Prince Mustafa, who died in Konya Ereğlisi in 1553, was brought to Bursa and buried elsewhere, and after remaining there for about twenty years, he was buried in this tomb built by Mehmed Cavus.
 Financially secure at last, Mahidevran had enough income to create an endowment for the upkeep of her son's tomb.

-Mahidevran died on 3 February 1581, outliving Suleiman and all of his children, and was buried in Mustafa's tomb.
+She died on 3 February 1581, outliving Suleiman and all of his children, and was buried in Mustafa's tomb.
+This mausoleum houses four coffins in toto, that of Şehzâde Mustafa, his mother, Mahidevran, an unknown child (possibly his executed son) and Şehzâde Osman, most probably a son of his great-grandfather, Sultan Bayezid II who had died in 1512/13 thus having the oldest tomb in this Türbe.

+Issue

+With Suleiman, Mahidevran had one son: